FondoExtension/stress_extension/README.md

 2. Enable "Developer Mode"
 3. Click on "load unpacked" and load this repository folder ("\stress_extension")
 4. Enable extension if needed

+# Assets Disclaimer

+I do not own any of the images or videos used in this extension.
+They can be easily swapped with other assets.